 The real property tax is payable on land, buildings or parts thereof and non-building structures or parts thereof used to conduct economic activity.
-Taxpayers obliged to pay this tax are owners of real properties, autonomous possessors of immovable properties, perpetual usufructuaries of land, possessors of immovable properties or parts thereof, or structures or parts thereof, which are owned by the State Treasury or local government units.
+Taxpayers obliged to pay this tax are owners of real properties, autonomous possessors of immovable properties or perpetual usufructuaries of land.

-The entity receiving income from the rental of real estate is obliged to settle the tax.
+An entity receiving income from the rental of real estate is obliged to settle the tax.
 This means that a foreign investor should register for the purposes of income tax in Poland and settle the tax on income obtained from real estate.
-If the foreign investor operates through a Polish special purposes vehicle, such SPV is considered a taxpayer with respect to the income from the real estate, unless the SPV is in the form of a tax-transparent partnership (in such a case, the tax should be settled directly by the investor).
+If the foreign investor operates through a Polish special-purpose vehicle, such SPV is considered a taxpayer with respect to the income from the real estate.

-The Polish provisions regulating income tax provide some tax exemptions, especially for some specific entities, such as governmental entities, international institutions, collective investment institutions or pension funds.
-However, in the case of investment institutions and pension funds meeting the conditions allowing the application of the exemption must be subject to detailed analysis in each case, due to the restrictive conditions and approach of Polish tax authorities.
-Also, according to the changes made in the tax law a few years ago, income derived by investment funds from real estates located in Poland does not benefit from the tax exemption.
+The Polish provisions regulating income tax provide some tax exemptions, especially for certain entities, such as governmental entities, international institutions, collective investment institutions or pension funds.
+However, in the case of investment institutions and pension funds, meeting the conditions allowing the application of the exemption must be subject to detailed analysis in each case, due to the restrictive conditions and the approach of the Polish tax authorities.
+Also, according to the changes made in the tax law a few years ago, income derived by investment funds from real estate located in Poland does not benefit from the tax exemption.

-In addition, the regulations provide for a special tax on revenues obtained from buildings constituting property of the taxpayer, located within the territory of Poland, which have been released for use in full or in part on the basis of a contract of lease, rent, or another contract of a similar nature.
+In addition, the regulations provide for a special tax on revenues obtained from buildings constituting property of the taxpayer, located within the territory of Poland, that have been released for use in full or in part on the basis of a contract of lease, rent or another contract of a similar nature (a so-called minimum income tax on commercial properties).
 The tax rate is 0.035% of the taxable base for each month.
 The taxable base is the initial value of the buildings indicated in the books of the taxpayer.
-The taxable base is decreased by PLN10,000,000 (in total, for all buildings of a given taxpayer).
+The taxable base is decreased by PLN10 million (in total, for all buildings of the given taxpayer).

 Land and perpetual usufruct right to land cannot be subject to tax depreciation.
 However, the purchase price for the land and perpetual usufruct right can be deducted upon the sale thereof.